 The emphasis of the MPH Internship is to integrate newly acquired skills and knowledge into professional practice.
 All MPH students are required to complete the MPH Internship, MPHC 8722.
 There is no exception.
 Students must have completed a minimum of 12 credit hours in the MPH program before enrolling in the Internship.
-MPH Internship is a 2-credit hour course, which requires a minimum of 75 hours of field experience over one full semester (16 weeks in Fall/Spring and 12 weeks in Summer).
+The Internship is 5-credit hours and requires a minimum of 125 hours of field experience for student cohorts admitted before fall 2021, and 2-credit hours, which requires a minimum of 75 hours of field experience for student cohorts admitted before for student cohorts.

 The MPH Internship Coordinator manages enrollment in MPHC 8722 - MPH Internship.
-The Internship Coordinator will email all registered students in the preceding semester.
-In this correspondence, the MPH Internship Coordinator will provide students with a copy of this Internship Manual and instructions on establishing an MOU with their chosen internship site.
-Students are responsible for identifying, contacting the site and arranging for the Internship in advance of registering for the Internship semester.
+Students must attend the Mandatory MPH Internship/Capstone Orientation held in spring semesters prior to enrolling in MPHC 8722.
+During the orientation, the MPH Internship Coordinator will provide students with the Internship Manual, including a listing of potential internship sites (Appendix A).
+Students may either select a location from the list or choose a different site.
+The student is responsible for contacting the site and arranging for the Internship in advance of the Internship semester.

-1. MPH students are expected to identify an organization and establish an agreement to complete the Internship.
+- 1. MPH students are expected to identify an organization and establish an agreement to complete the Internship.
 The Internship is subject to approval by the student's Academic Advisor and the Internship Coordinator.

-A student can fulfill the Internship experience in their place of employment based upon specific guidelines to promote optimal learning for students in such circumstances:
+A student can fulfill the Internship experience in their place of employment based upon specific guidelines to promote optimal learning for students in such circumstances: - a.

-- a.
 The Internship responsibilities are outside the scope of their current duties and responsibilities. - b.
 The Site Preceptor is not the student's current supervisor. - 2.
-Once the student has identified a practice site prior to registering for MPHC 8722, the student must develop a detailed work plan (Appendix A), including specific/customized learning objectives to be accomplished during the Internship in consultation with the Site Preceptor.
-The work plan will include the learning objectives of the Internship and must be approved by the Site

-Preceptor, Academic Advisor, and Internship Coordinator before starting the Internship.
+Once the student has identified a practice site, the student must develop a detailed work plan (Appendix B), including specific/customized learning objectives to be accomplished during the Internship in consultation with the Site Preceptor.
+The work plan will include learning objectives of the Internship and must be approved by the Site Preceptor, Academic Advisor and Internship Coordinator before starting the Internship.
 The goal of this process is to ensure that both the student and the Internship organization benefit from the arrangement.
-Once the Internship Coordinator and Academic Advisor approve the objectives, the Internship Confirmation Form (Appendix B) will be used to confirm the final work plan.
+Once the Internship Coordinator and Academic Advisor approve the objectives, the Internship Confirmation Form (Appendix C) will be used to confirm the final work plan.